polyrhythmatic/fall2019designingml/_pages/classes.md

 * the vocabulary of words in the document
 * the measure of presence of known words

-it's call bag of words because we discard the structure of the words and focus only on whether or not the words appear in the document and how frequently, and not where they occur or in what order
+It's call bag of words because we discard the structure of the words and focus only on whether or not the words appear in the document and how frequently, and not where they occur or in what order

 There are a few different ways to approach bag of words: